carvel-dev/carvel/content/ytt/docs/latest/how-it-works.md

 ### Step 1: Calculate Data Values

-First, determine the data that will be injected in the other templates.
-In `ytt`, these are called "data values".
+First,

-1. from all input files, pluck all the "Data Values" templates and evaluate them into documents;
+1. from all input files, pluck all the "Data Values" templates and evaluate them.
+This results in a set of documents;
-1. using the first evaluated Data Value document as the base, overlay each subsequent document, [in order](ytt-data-values.md#splitting-data-values-into-multiple-files) — merging all of them into a single YAML Document: the "final Data Values".
+1. take the first document as a base.
+Then, merge each subsequent document, [in order](ytt-data-values.md#splitting-data-values-into-multiple-files).
+The result is a single YAML Document: the "final Data Values".

-Explicitly: the data values are fully calculated before `ytt` proceeds to the next step.
+All the data values are fully calculated before `ytt` proceeds to the next step.

 ### Step 2: Evaluate Templates

-Next, evaluate the remaining templates: execution the code in each.
+Next,

 1. evaluate the remaining templates
     - templates access _the_ Data Values via the [`@ytt:data` module](lang-ref-ytt.md#data)`)